Conkwer/trespasser/README.md

 ## Philosophy

-DirectX12 and graphic overhaul are not planned, we have dgVoodoo2 for that.
+DirectX12 and graphic overhaul are not planned.

 ## Quick Start